Sure, there are good reasons for quitting.

 Giving Up Won’t Solve Your Problems:

-Once, sometimes twice or three times a week I get an email from an artist who is about to give up entirely.
+Once, sometimes twice or three times a week I hear from an artist who is about to give up entirely.

 These artists blame themselves for the ancient, rocky gaps.